How to Clear an Overgrown Lawn

 How to Clear Out Weed and Brush in Overgrown Grass?

-• When your yard is overrun with weeds or brush, then a post-emergent herbicide with the ability to be used as a spot treatment is often the best form of control.
-To get rid of grassy and broadleaf weeds in your tall turf, then use MSM Turf Herbicide.
+• When your yard is overrun with weeds or brush, a post-emergent herbicide that can be used as a spot treatment is often the best form of control.
+To get rid of grassy and broadleaf weeds in your tall turf, use MSM Turf Herbicide.
 Eliminating brush and woody vegetation in your tall turf can be done with Triclopyr 4 Brush Killer.

 What Season Should Overgrown Yard Be Treated

-• There is no best season for control of overgrown turf, but usually the spring or early fall would be ideal.
-Since during these periods turf growth is slower and weeds are commonly known to germinate during these periods.
+• There is no best season to control overgrown turf, but spring or early fall would usually be ideal.
+During these periods, turf growth is slower, and weeds are commonly known to germinate during these periods.

 How to Prevent Overgrown Lawn

 • Take some time to inspect your yard for fallen debris, rocks, and other man-made objects.
-Remove these obstacles then mow until 1/3 of the turf blades are removed.
-For most turf types, you will want to maintain a height of 3 inches.
-Mow at least once a week when your turf exceeds this height and maintain appearance with on-going weed and shrub treatments.
+Remove these obstacles, then mow until 1/3 of the turf blades are removed.
+You will want to maintain a height of 3 inches for most turf types.
+Mow at least once a week when your turf exceeds this height and maintain appearance with ongoing weed and shrub treatments.

 Questions and Answers